cgbarreto/cs50-ArthursEscape/README.md

 Setup a unified pre-load file

-# Concerning the tech tools, graphic and audio assets
+# Concerning the tech tools, graphics and audio assets

 ## Tech tools